apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 ## Testing Strategy

 The collection of end-to-end browser tests based on Puppeteer continue to grow to add additional scenarios.
 At this point, there are approximately `250` test scenarios and we'll continue to add more in the coming releases.
-Test coverage has also slightly improved and at now stands at `93%`.
+Test coverage has also slightly improved and now stands at `93%`.

 ## Other Stuff

+- Minor fixes to how `locale` changes are remembered and tracked across different browser sessions.
+- System properties and environment variables can now override properties that are found in CAS configuration files.
 - Internal rewiring of CAS components, bean processors and event listeners to improve support for building native images.
 - Server-side automatic redirects used for [delegated authentication](../integration/Delegate-Authentication.html) can now correctly recognize an existing SSO session.
+- Internal improvements to the Gradle build to remove deprecated elements, in early preparation for Gradle 9.
 - [CAS Initializr](../installation/WAR-Overlay-Initializr.html) is now able to produce WAR Overlay projects that take advantage of Gradle's support for BOMs, making it more predictable to handle dependency management issues and conflicts.

 ## Library Upgrades